mushorg/tanner/docs/source/config.rst

     :user_dorks: Location of user dorks
   * **TANNER**

-    :Host: The host at which Tanner is running
+    :host: The host at which Tanner is running
-    :Port: The port at which Tanner is running
+    :port: The port at which Tanner is running
   * **WEB**

-    :Host: The host at which Tanner Web UI is running
+    :host: The host at which Tanner Web UI is running
-    :Port: The port at which Tanner Web UI is running
+    :port: The port at which Tanner Web UI is running
   * **API**

-    :Host: The host at which Tanner API is running
+    :host: The host at which Tanner API is running
-    :Port: The port at which Tanner API is running
+    :port: The port at which Tanner API is running
   * **REDIS**

-    :Host: The host address at which redis is running
+    :host: The host address at which redis is running
-    :Post: The port at which which redis is running
+    :port: The port at which which redis is running
-    :Poolsize: The poolsize of redis server
+    :poolsize: The poolsize of redis server
     :timeout: The duration of timeout for redis server
   * **EMULATORS**